-Known as PPGs, these are are established and active groups in many of our GP practices across East and North Hertfordshire.
+Known as PPGs, these are established and active groups in many of our GP practices across east and north Hertfordshire.

 Group members work in close partnership with the practice and their staff, and contribute in a number of ways to improve the patient experience and environment.
 For example, groups are:

 - working with GP commissioners on promoting awareness / self-management of long term conditions e.g. diabetes